 Since his 1960s school days, Robert has enjoyed dancing.
 In the 70s he discovered the delights of country dancing and ceilidh.
 In London in the 80s he was introduced to the free-style, improvising, no-alcohol, no-smoking discos such as Whirl-Y-Gig and the Barefoot Boogie (precursors to the conscious dance trend).
 In the 90s the revelation was 5 Rhythms.
 In the 2000s it was the dance club scene.

-In 1998, Robert, with the help of friends, organised a no-alcohol dance influenced by Barefoot Boogie.
-This is how he fell into dj-ing.
-Known as dance-at… they became a popular way to meet, socialise and dance together and often involved collaborations with other djs and local musicians.
-(In April 2017, dance-at… celebrated it's 19th year.)
+In 1998, Robert, with the help of friends, organised no-alcohol dances on the style of Barefoot Boogie.
+They became a popular way to meet, socialise and dance together and often involved collaborations with other djs and local musicians.

 He has savoured other forms such as salsa and tango.
 More drawn to contact improv and contemporary dance, he has taken various workshops and courses.
 After a back injury in 2008, somatic movement practices, such as Continuum Movement, Feldenkrais, have influenced his movement style.

 The last decade has seen Robert move into what he calls Music-Led Dance — dances guided by music only.
 He describes Music-Led as “a platform for on-going experimentation”.